-SBI Health Education is a division of Sub Board I Inc, a student-owned and operated non-profit corporation.
+SBI Health and Safety Services is a division of Sub Board I Inc, a student-owned and operated non-profit corporation.

 Students Come First.

-Our professional and student staff team members provide professional, non-judgmental services and activities to enhance the health and wellbeing of all students and their partners.
+Our professional and student staff team members provide professional, non-judgmental services and activities to enhance the health and safety of all students and their partners.

 Frequently Asked Questions

 By phone: (716) 829-2584.By e-mail: email@example.com.
 In person: We are located on the South Campus on the 4th Floor of Michael Hall.

 We are open Monday through Friday, 12pm-4pm.
 During University breaks, our office hours may change.
 Call us to hear any change in hours during those times.